 Rodopi.
-Rodopi is the central prefecture of the Greek district Thrace, it borders to the north with Bulgaria, to the west with the prefecture of Xanthi, to the east with the prefecture of Evros and to the south with the Aegean Sea.
-The prefecture, and also the name of big mountain in the north, were named after a woman called Rodopi, according to Greek Mythology she was daughter of Ocean and Tithia.
+Rodopi is the central prefecture of the Greek district Thrace.
+To the north it borders Bulgaria, to the west the prefecture of Xanthi, to the east the prefecture of Evros and to the south the Aegean Sea.
+The prefecture, and also the name of big mountain in the north, was named after a woman named Rodopi.
+According to Greek mythology she was daughter of Ocean and Tithia.

 The contrast between the Rodopi mountain mass in the north and the large plain of Komotini in the south is one of the most striking features of this area.
-The nature is very diverse; mountains, canyons, rivers, valleys, plains but also beautiful beaches.
-Of the approximately 2500 sq.km. area, 828 sq.km. is mountainous, 828 sq.km is hilly and 900 sq.km. is flat.
-In Rodopi are many streams springing from the mountains and flowing to the south in the Aegean Sea.
+The nature is very diverse with mountains, canyons, rivers, valleys, plains, but also beautiful beaches.
+Of the approximately 2500 sq.km.
+(965 sq. mi.) area, 828 sq.km.
+(320 sq. mi.) is mountainous, 828 sq.km (320 sq. mi.) is hilly and 900 sq.km.
+(347 sq. mi.) is flat.
+Many streams spring from the mountains in Rodopi and flowing south toward the Aegean Sea.

 Photo Gallery Rodopi - Photos of Thrace

 - Ancient Maronia that was founded by colonists from the island Chios in the 7th century BC.
 Excavations brought to light an ancient theater, a sanctuary, buildings, fortifications, walls and more.

 - Byzantine Maronia: Once it was a prosperous harbor.
 Excavations revealed many ecclesiastical buildings, the atrium of the early Christian Basilica and more.